Reddragon300/Library_Project/README.md

 The tests will validate the behavior of the Book and Patron classes, as well as the Library and Manager classes.

+## License

+This project is licensed under the **MIT License**.

-Feel free to modify and extend the program as needed for your specific requirements.
+Feel free to customize the content and add any additional information as needed.